Pioneering new asphalt pavements: A commitment to sustainability

 Uberbinder is a novel low-carbon asphalt binder made from industrial and agricultural by-products.
 It is a highly stable and scalable material composed of a modified sulfur binder — a breakthrough polymer that’s safe to use, unlike sulfur modifiers of old.
 This new, advanced material has the potential to shift the industry away from total dependence on asphalt/bitumen and hot mix paving by providing pavers the ability to mix and place at much lower temperatures, which will reduce CO2 emissions.
 BATT has been subjecting Uberbinder to a series of indicative mix performance and index tests to investigate the products’ binding potential with virgin materials as well as recycled asphalt pavement (RAP), including a 100% RAP mix.

-In our pursuit of developing materials that can increase sustainability, we not only embrace innovative technologies and practices but also champion environmental stewardship, social responsibility, and economic viability.
-For information on how BATT can assist in helping your company achieve better performing, more sustainable asphalt pavements, contact us via the Get In Touch button at the bottom of this page.
+In our pursuit of developing materials that can increase sustainability, we salute the industry for embracing innovative technologies and practices but also championing environmental stewardship, social responsibility, and economic viability.